RasoulUnlimited/RasoulUnlimited.github.io/README.md

 Key features:

-- Minimal, elegant design with light and dark themes for fast loading
+- Minimal and elegant design with optional dark mode
-- Persian and English pages for wider accessibility
+- Fully bilingual (Persian and English) to reach a wider audience
-- Hosted on GitHub Pages and integrated with Cloudflare for performance and security
+- Hosted on GitHub Pages and accelerated via Cloudflare for speed and security
-- Structured data (JSON‑LD) to help Google build a Knowledge Panel
+- Structured data (JSON‑LD) for stronger SEO and knowledge graph coverage
-- [FOAF profile](foaf.rdf) and other identity links for knowledge graphs
+- [FOAF profile](foaf.rdf) plus other identity links for knowledge graphs
-- Cloudflare Worker that injects crawler‑specific JSON‑LD
+- Cloudflare Worker that injects crawler‑specific JSON‑LD and adds caching
-- Strict Content‑Security‑Policy enforced by Cloudflare (see example policy)
+- Strict Content‑Security‑Policy enforced through Cloudflare (see example policy)

 Example CSP: